SavonarolaLabs/crystal-pool/docs/06-Smart-Contracts.md

 # Smart Contracts

 The project includes smart contracts for Deposit, Swap, Buy, and Sell operations.
-These contracts ensure secure and transparent transactions, minimizing the risk of potential bugs and malicious activities.
+These contracts rquire more testing and audits.

 ### 1. Deposit Contract